 So, after taking the leap into contracting, the last thing you want to do is give away too much of your hard-earned cash by working in a non-tax efficient way.
 When it comes to paying yourself, there’s a few ways you can do this:

-Download our free Limited Company guide
+Download our free Limited Company Guide

 Find out all you need to know about contracting through a limited company with our free guide.